Latest Update for Your Area:

 - Blow warm air on the pipe using a hair dryer.
 Do not leave the dryer unattended or allow it to overheat.

-- Do use a blowtorch or open flame to warm pipes.
+- Do NOT use a blowtorch or open flame to warm pipes.
 This is a fire hazard and could cause an explosion.